Jon-Biz/jasmine-every/README.md

 Installation
 ------------
-Include this whereever you are including your jasmine files.
+Include this wherever you are including your jasmine files.